The Ultimate Engagement Guide on How To Plan a Wedding Proposal

 “Make it a photo finish.
 One of my greatest personal regrets is not capturing the moment with a third party ‘in the moment.
 My wife’s family wanted pictures in the act (of professional quality) and/or to be involved in the surprise.
 Something to consider!” -Brandon Wheeler, Gulf Beach Weddings

-6. Favorite Tampa Bay Proposal Spots
+Best Tampa Bay Proposal Spots

 “The best proposal ‘spot’ is somewhere that is meaningful to you as the couple.
 Maybe it’s your first date spot, where you realized you wanted to spend your life with this person, or a previous vacation destination.
 You’ll want somewhere semi-private and quieter to make sure your partner can hear you, and so you can hear their response!
 I love somewhere with a view as well!” -April Sherwin, NOVA 535

 “It depends on the way you plan the surprise proposal.
-I have had couples ‘book a session,' and then in the middle of it, the photographer gives the cue for the proposal, and SURPRISE!
+I have had couples ‘book a session,’ and then in the middle of it, the photographer gives the cue for the proposal, and SURPRISE!
 If it is completely a secret, meaning there is no actual photography session planned, choose a location that is somewhere not too isolated.
 If it is just the couple and then someone casually off in the distance, it may seem odd, but if it is a place that typically has other people, it will seem less noticeable.
-With these reasons in mind, I think the beach or a park is a perfect place for a proposal.
-I wouldn't choose a very packed beach or park, but one that has some people.” -Amber McWhorter, Amber McWhorter Photography
+With these reasons in mind, the beach or a park is a perfect place for a proposal.
+I wouldn’t choose a very packed beach or park, but one that has some people.” -Amber McWhorter, Amber McWhorter Photography

 “There are several hotels with rooftop terraces along the gulf and the bay with spectacular views and sunsets.
 They also give you a tremendous indoor backup plan if you need one and can help you through details like dinner or additional services.
 Hyatt Regency Clearwater Beach and The Wyndham Clearwater Beach all have great rooftop locations.
 The Clearwater Aquarium has some beautiful options that can include dolphins.
 The Grand Hyatt Tampa has a private beach location that can offer you some better options than a public beach.
 Wedding planners have all the resources you need and can develop creative ideas for planning a proposal.” -Tammy Waterman, Special Moments Event Planning